Selma Kučević

-Selma Kučević (born 9 December 1991 in Tutin, Serbia) is a Serbian politician.
+Selma Kučević (born 9 December 1991 in Tutin) is a Serbian politician.
 She served in the National Assembly of Serbia from 2020 to 2024.
 In 2022, she was a member of the Health and Family Committee and Committee on the Rights of the Child in the National Assembly of Serbia.

 Kučević was chosen as mayor of Tutin on 1 August 2024 and resigned her seat in the national assembly as she could not hold both offices under a dual mandate.